maxh/maxheinritz.com/_posts/2022-08-14-corp-and-client-apps.md

 ## What constitutes an "app"?

-All pages within a "app" have a consistent [chrome](https://www.nngroup.com/articles/browser-and-gui-chrome/) (or "UI wrapper"), but different apps can have different chromes.
+All pages within an "app" have a consistent [chrome](https://www.nngroup.com/articles/browser-and-gui-chrome/) (or "UI wrapper"), but different apps can have different chromes.
 Each app can be implemented in its own codebase, or all apps can be implemented in a single codebase.
 Within an app, the available pages and menu items may be different for different users based on their permissions and configuration.

 ## Corp app